Cal State Northridge Matadors men's basketball: 2018–2021: Gottfried era

 On March 13, 2018, Former Alabama and NC State head coach Mark Gottfried was named the 6th head coach in Cal State Northridge Matadors men's basketball history.

 In April 2021, Gottfried was placed on administrative leave due to an internal investigation into NCAA rules violations.
 He never returned; he and CSU Northridge mutually agreed to part ways in December 2021.

-2021-present: Johnson era
+2021-2023: Johnson era

 Trent Johnson, former head coach at Nevada, Stanford, LSU and TCU, was named interim coach for the 2021-22 season shortly after Gottfried was placed on leave.
 Following the season, Johnson was formally named the seventh head coach in school history.
-During this era, the Matadors were once again upset by non-NAIA/NCAA program, Bethesda University, 82-80 still under the leadership of Filipino coach, Leo Balayon.
+During this era, the Matadors were once again upset by non-NAIA/NCAA program, Bethesda University, 82-80 still under the leadership of coach, Leo Balayon.

+2023-present: Newman era

+On April 15, 2023, former Cal State San Bernardino coach Andy Newman was named head coach for the 2023-24 season.

+On December 19, the Matadors upset UCLA 76-72, breaking a losing streak against the Bruins that extended to 2000.

 Postseason

 NCAA tournament results

 The Matadors have appeared in the NCAA tournament twice, with a combined record of 0–2.